by Steve Offsey

 Customer journey analytics can help you solve these problems by revealing the wide variety of real paths that customers actually take across channels and over time.
-Then it helps you identify the most important journeys by whatever metric you may choose, e.g. repeat purchase rate, loyalty engagement, conversion, new customer acquisition or overall impact on revenue.By using a customer journey analytics platform equipped with sophisticated machine learning algorithms, you can quickly discover important events within a journey, for instance the most frequent paths customers take from Point A to B along the journey.
-Moreover, it gives you the ability to predict customer behavior in real-time and decide on the most appropriate method of engagement.
+Then it helps you identify the most important journeys by whatever metric you may choose, e.g. customer satisfaction or NPS®, first contact resolution, upsell conversion or overall impact on revenue.By using a customer journey analytics platform equipped with sophisticated machine learning algorithms, you can rapidly determine the root cause of friction within journeys.
+Additionally, it gives you the ability to predict customer behavior in real time and decide on the most appropriate method of engagement.

 In the diagram above, machine learning algorithms are used to sort through millions of actual journeys to reveal the most significant paths that customers took between viewing a product online and checking out.

 In a marketer’s hand, this is powerful information that can be used to significantly boost campaign results.
-The best part, though, is that this analysis can be done easily and quickly by marketing and CX teams without the help of data scientists.
+The best part, though, is that this analysis can be done easily and quickly by CX teams, analytics and marketing teams without the help of data scientists.